 Barabati Fort is situated in the heart of the city.
-It is about 8 km away from Cuttack Town.
-The Fort was built by the Ananga Bhima Deb during the Ganga dynasty on the bank of the river Mahanadi.
-Now a day only nine-storeyed palaces stand as a witness of the Ganga dynasty despite the ups downs of the history of Odisha.
+It is about 8 km distance from Cuttack Town.
+The Ananga Bhima Deb built the Fort during the Ganga dynasty on the bank of the river Mahanadi.
+Nowadays only nine-storeyed palaces stand as a witness of the Ganga dynasty despite the ups and downs of the history of Odisha.
 The dilapidated Fort has surrounded by 40 feet wide moat.
 The area occupies 12 Baties invaders Kalapahad in 1268 AD.

-The Barabati Fort, which was once creating a sensation in the body and mind of the Odia militia, which was once a nightmare for the enemies of the Odia race, is now in a sorry state of helpless ruins.
+The Barabati Fort, which was once creating a sensation in the body and mind of the Odia militia, and was once a nightmare for the enemies of the Odia race, is now in a sorry state of helpless ruins.
 But the moat, the main gate still exists to narrate the stories of heroism and bravery of the great Odia race.
-Barabati Fort is the best tourist place in Cuttack, Odisha.
-(Source)
+Barabati Fort is one of the best tourist place in Cuttack, Odisha.
+Source

 Destination Attractions, Destination Facilities, Transportation, Accessibility, How to Reach